Quickstart: Create an Azure Synapse Analytics workspace with Azure PowerShell

 Install the Azure PowerShell module locally

-If you choose to use PowerShell locally, this article requires that you install the Az PowerShell module and connect to your Azure account using the Connect-AzAccount cmdlet.
+If you choose to use PowerShell locally, this article requires that you install the Az PowerShell module and connect to your Azure account by using the Connect-AzAccount cmdlet.
 For more information about installing the Az PowerShell module, see Install Azure PowerShell.

 For more information about authentication with Azure PowerShell, see Sign in with Azure PowerShell.